devmuhmed/weather-task/readme.md

 ## Usage
-To run the project, use the following command:
+To run the project, open the link
 ```bash
 https://devmuhmed.github.io/weather-task/
 ```